 This policy is applicable with immediate effect within the Trust, from the date that it is published on the intranet.
-The HR Business Partners/Advisors will support managers when using the policy.
-Human Resources will make Trust
+The HR advisors will support managers when using the policy.
+Human Resources will make Trust staff aware of this version of the policy through the Trust e-newsletter.
+New starters who have identified themselves as reservists will be made aware of it though their recruitment correspondence and both them and the line managers will be supported appropriately.